 - They Keep You Full – Complex carbohydrates are digested more slowly and trigger fullness in both your stomach and brain.
 This helps you eat less and lose weight.

 - They Reduce Hunger – Fibre- and starch-rich carbohydrates eliminate cravings, making it simpler for dieters to stay on track.

-- They Increase Metabolism – As they’re digested, carbs release fatty acids that promote fat burning (much like supplements such as PhenQ can as well!).
+- They Increase Metabolism – As they’re digested, carbs release fatty acids that promote fat burning.

 - They Burn Belly Fat – Carbs increase the amount of fat-burning enzymes while decreasing the activity of fat-storing enzymes.
 This decreases the growth of fat cells in the belly, reducing calories that are stored as fat.